Status message

 To make student events accessible to everyone, employ principles of universal design.
 In other words, think about how you can design the event so that people with a broad range of abilities, disabilities, ages, reading levels, learning styles, native languages, cultures, and other characteristics can feel welcome, attend, and participate fully.
 Preparing your event to be welcoming and accessible to potential participants will minimize the need for last-minute, unexpected changes.

-• Consider diversity issues as you plan and evaluate student events and activities.
+• Consider diversity issues (ability, racial and ethnic backgrounds, genders, ages, etc.) as you plan and evaluate student events and activities.

 • Make sure staff and volunteers are prepared to work with all students.

-• Assure that publications and websites welcome a diverse group and that information is accessible to everyone.
+• Assure that publications, websites, and promotional materials welcome a diverse group and that information is accessible to everyone.

 • Assure that everyone feels welcome and can participate in events sponsored by your organization.
-For example:
+Some questions to ask yourself:

 • Are events located in wheelchair-accessible facilities?
 Is the accessible entrance clearly marked?

-• Is information about how to request disability-related accommodations included in publications promoting events sponsored by your organization?
+• Is information about how to request disability-related accommodations included in promotional materials for each event?

 • Is accessible transportation available for events where transportation is arranged for others?